MahMoos/flutter_split_view/README.md

 ## flutter_split_view

-A Navigator 2.0 based Flutter widget that automatically splits the screen into two views based on available space.
+A Navigator 2.0 based Flutter widget that automatically splits the screen into two views based on available space with the ability to make the width of the views adjustable.

 ![Demo](https://raw.githubusercontent.com/TerminalStudio/flutter_split_view/main/media/demo.gif?token=GHSAT0AAAAAABIZ4MCR753WLCN4QECYUMSSYPJPDSQ)